AIBC

 Broadly Experienced Foreign Architect (BEFA) Program

-The Broadly Experienced Foreign Architect (BEFA) Program is a national initiative to facilitate the registration process for internationally-trained architects seeking work as architects in Canada.
-Administered by the Canadian Architecture Certification Board (CACB), the BEFA Program streamlines the licensing of internationally-trained architects through a standardized three-step process that includes a review of eligibility, an online assessment and an interview with registered architects.
+the BEFA Program streamlines the licensing of internationally-trained architects through a standardized three-step process that includes a review of eligibility, an online assessment and an interview with registered architects.
 The BEFA Program was developed and piloted in British Columbia through the AIBC and is now in place for all 11 provincial and territorial architectural licensing authorities in Canada.
 Detailed information can be found on the CACB website.

 Eligibility Criteria